Skip to main content

 Organizational/employer policies, and processes exist that:

-i. clarify the accountability and responsibility of the nurse and the non-listed health professional, and
+i. clarify the accountability and responsibility of the licensed practical nurse and the health professional giving the order, and

-ii. outline the requirements for the non-listed health professional to complete an assessment and to ensure that the ordered activity is in the best interest of the client.
+ii. outline the requirements for the health professional giving the order to complete an assessment and to ensure that the ordered activity is in the best interest of the client.

-BCCNM limits and conditions for licensed practical nurse
+BCCNM limits and conditions for licensed practical nurses

-Activity BCCNM Limits and Conditions for Licensed Practical Nurse: Acting with Client-specific Orders
+BCCNM Limits and Conditions for Licensed Practical Nurses: Acting under Client-specific Orders

 1.

-Use of restraint a.
-Licensed practical nurses apply restraints when a client-specific order from an authorized health professional is in place.
+a.
+Licensed practical nurses apply restraints only under a client-specific order.

 a.
 Licensed practical nurses take electrocardiograms (ECGs):